michael-gif/JSON-Interpreter/README.md

 ## Usage
 ### Reading
-- To read JSON, there is one availabe method in `Reader.java`
+- To read JSON, there is one availabe method in `Interpreter.java`
 ```java
 public static ArrayList<HashMap<String, HashMapValue>> read(String filename) {}
 ```
-- For example, doing `Reader.read("json.txt");` will return an `ArrayList<HashMap<String, HashMapValue>>`, which contains the JSON objects in the form of `HashMap`'s.
+- For example, doing `Interpreter.read("json.txt");` will return an `ArrayList<HashMap<String, HashMapValue>>`, which contains the JSON objects in the form of `HashMap`'s.
 ### Writing
-- To write JSON, there are two availabe methods in `Writer.java`.
+- To write JSON, there are two availabe methods in `Interpreter.java`.
 ```java
 public static void writeString(ArrayList<HashMap<String, String>> data, String filename) {}
 public static void writeCompound(ArrayList<HashMap<String, HashMapValue>> data, String filename, boolean append) {}